-When I let it sink in that they were here to stay, noticeable implants to a previously self-contained body, there was anger and frustration.
-I could feel my rent rising every time a white family, Air BnB-ing in my neighborhood, asked which way to the nearest organic market.
-And yes, that really happened on a Bed Stuy corner outside of the Crown Fried Chicken and family-run bodega.
+When I let it sink in that they were here to stay, noticeable transplants to a previously self-contained community, I felt anger and frustration.
+I could feel my rent rising every time a white family, Air BnB-ing in my neighborhood, asked which way it was to the nearest organic market.
+(And yes, that really happened on a Bed Stuy corner outside of the Crown Fried Chicken and family-run bodega.)

 Alongside my financial fear, though, I felt a surging lack of agency.
 I felt small, and, for a while, I couldn’t pinpoint where that was coming from.
-Then, after a few weeks of seeing the influx of whiteness in spaces I had grown comfortable in and called “home,” I found myself examining white women’s thighs, the length of their hair, the way their red lipstick smacked a great contrast to their complexion.
+Then, after a few weeks of seeing the influx of whiteness in spaces I had grown comfortable in and called “home,” I found myself examining white women’s thighs, the length of their hair, the way their red lipstick smacked in great contrast to their complexion.
 That’s when I knew where my self-doubt was coming from.

 More Radical Reads: “Willful, State-enabled Violence:” 4 Ways Homelessness Is Body Terrorism

-My block in BedStuy Brooklyn is more than just predominantly Black.
+My block in Bed Stuy, Brooklyn is more than just predominantly Black.
 It is also a family neighborhood, a legacy neighborhood; this is a place where parents pass their brownstones down to their kids and so on and so on.
-So, the definition of “home” becomes something now meant for bodies that do not look like us.
+But now the definition of “home” has become something meant for bodies that do not look like us.

-What may be one of the more profound causes of some of these disparities is what Mindy Fullilove, M.D.
-(2004) calls “social loss.”
+One of the most profound causes of these disparities is what Mindy Fullilove, M.D. calls “social loss”: